YiShengLee/Golden-Bee-Shop/README.md

 ![Github Clone Image](https://github.com/YiShengLee/Golden-Bee-Shop/raw/master/static/images/GitHub_clone.png)

-### Cloning from Github
+### 8.2 Cloning from Github
 If you would like to clone this repository to your own IDE, follow the instructions below:

 **Step 1: Cloning Project**
-Clone the project into your IDE with running the following command in the terminal, ensure you at project's directory in your terminal.
+Clone the project into your IDE with running the following command in the terminal, ensure you at project's directory in your terminal:

 ```
 $ cd /home/user/*my_project*